knowit-finland-javascript-guild/cdk-with-typescript/README.md

 Well done!

-## EXERCISE 12: Dev and Prod Stages
+## Exercise 12: Dev and Prod Stages

 The [CDK Stage](https://docs.aws.amazon.com/cdk/v2/guide/stages.html) represents a group of one or more CDK stacks that are configured to deploy together.
 Use stages to deploy the same grouping of stacks to multiple environments,